benhoyt/benhoyt.github.com/writings/count-words.md

 The results are interesting, though not unexpected -- the operations in the per-word hot loop take all the time.
 A good chunk of the time is spent in the scanner, and another chunk is spent allocating strings to insert into the map, so let's try to optimize both of those parts.

-To improve scanning, we'll do the word scanning and convert to ACIII lowercase as we go.
+To improve scanning, we'll do the word scanning and convert to ASCII lowercase as we go.
 To reduce the allocations, we'll use a `map[string]*int` instead of `map[string]int` so we only have to allocate once per unique word, instead of for every increment (Martin Möhrmann gave me this tip on the Gophers Slack #performance channel).

 Note that it took me a few iterations and profiling passes to get to this result.
 One in-between step was to still use `bufio.Scanner` but with a custom split function, `scanWordsASCII`.
 However, it's a bit faster, and not any harder, to avoid `bufio.Scanner` altogether.
 Another thing I tried was a [custom hash table](https://github.com/benhoyt/counter), but I decided that was out of scope for the Go version, and it's not much faster than the `map[string]*int` in any case.